wp-plugins/wp-events/readme.txt

 1. Upload the events folder to your wp-content/plugins/ folder.
 1. Activate the plugin and widget from the "plugins" page.
 1. Goto Settings > Events and configure the plugin where required.
-1. You can now go to Posts > Write Event to schedule events.
+1. You can now go to Events > Add|edit Event to schedule events.
-1. Once an event is saved you can manage them from Plugins > Manage Events.
+1. Once an event is saved you can manage them from Events > Manage.
 1. Make a donation.
 It’s well appreciated!

 For more instructions and additional information review the [detailed install instructions](http://meandmymac.net/plugins/events/#install).